Become a Member Agency

 - You must show proof of some sort of shelving or ability to keep food up off the ground, whether it is traditional shelving or the use of construction pallets to keep food at least 5-6 inches off the ground.

 The site visit is a time for food bank staff to get to know potential new member agencies, and also to verify that all information provided in the application is accurate.
-Upon completion of a site visit, all new agencies are then presented at the quarterly meetings to the Food Bank Board of Directors for ultimate approval.
+Upon completion of a site visit, all new agencies are eligible for partnership approval.

 THINGS TO KEEP IN MIND: